open-component-model/ocm-website/content/en/project/about.md

 We welcome all contributions from the community!

-Please read the [Contributing Guide](https://github.com/open-component-model/community/tree/main/CONTRIBUTING.md) for instructions on how to contribute.--
+Please read the [Contributing Guide](https://github.com/open-component-model/community/tree/main/CONTRIBUTING.md) for instructions on how to contribute.